 - The dangers of conditional consistency guarantees

-Systems that sacrifice consistency like Babe (AP) “tend to do so all the time, not just when there is a network partition” (problems with CAP).
+Systems that sacrifice consistency like BABE “tend to do so all the time, not just when there is a network partition” (problems with CAP).

 Separating block production from finality means that people won’t treat block production as a probabilistic measure of transaction inclusion.
 Exchanges and other actors will wait until finality for assurance of transaction inclusion.
-As soon as this behavior is established, finality is no longer considered a virtue, but instead becomes something that is just expected, taken for granted.
+Finality is the new condition for recognized consistency.